get-itips/get-itips.github.io/input/posts/teams-pnp.md

 Visibility                        Property   string Visibility {get;set;}
 ```

-So, under the hood, a lot of differences, and that is welcomed, why? because we will be able to have an alternative to the official Microsoft Teams PowerShell module in case this one runs short on something.
+So, under the hood, a lot of differences, and that is welcomed, why? because we will be able to have an alternative to the official Microsoft Teams PowerShell module in case this one runs short on something and best of all, these ones are [open source](https://github.com/pnp/PnP-PowerShell/tree/master/Commands/Teams), so if we want, we can dig into how they are developed and contribute to them.

 Let's try now some cmdlets that aren't available on the official Teams Module like `Get-PnPTeamsChannelMessage`